 The daily ritual of sipping Tea brings us together in shared enjoyment that slows us down to be in the moment and take respite from the day.
 This universal custom is practised in every walk of life and enjoyed from the suburban or rural home to the shearing shed or campsite, the city workplace, boardroom, hospital, factory, and all the myriad cafes, tea shops, and restaurants around the world.
 Morning and Afternoon Tea is a welcome interlude in the day for all of us.

 A cup of freshly brewed Tea is a way to heal us in times of shock, exhilarate us when we celebrate, soothe us during long days of hard work or mental strain and is always a welcome pause from our routine.
 Whether it is a quick Tea break or an elaborate High Tea, I can’t think of a more wonderful beverage (apart from champagne) that is simultaneously soothing, and stimulating, relaxing yet invigorating as a cup of piping hot Tea.

-Tea also encompasses an appreciation of fine china, beautiful linens and presents a nostalgic look back to the gentler times of a less hurried age.
+Tea also encompasses an appreciation of fine china, and beautiful linens and presents a nostalgic look back to the gentler times of a less hurried age.
 Exquisite fine china Tea sets, eclectic collections of cups and saucers, antique silver Tea sets and teapots, ornate flatware and crisp white linens are synonymous with Morning and Afternoon Tea.

-Tea rituals have evolved since the formality of the Japanese Tea ceremony or the elaborate drawing rooms of Edwardian and Victorian England to a more relaxed style today.
+Tea rituals have evolved from the formality of the Japanese Tea ceremony or the elaborate drawing rooms of Edwardian and Victorian England to a more relaxed style today.
 If we take certain aspects of these traditions into our lives we can enjoy the best of both worlds.
 The ritual of a precise, mindful preparation of Tea or our own simple rituals of Tea in our daily lives to lavish Afternoon Teas and High Tea as celebratory events.
 Tea is a chance to connect to the present and appreciate the company of others or enjoy the solitude of being alone.